What is an Agency Relationship in real estate?

 How Agency Relationships Impact You

-t – this relationship is established when a seller hires a broker to represent their interests in the process of selling their real estate.
+• Seller’s agent – this relationship is established when a seller hires a broker to represent their interests in the process of selling their real estate.
 All fiduciary duties are geared toward the seller and is confirmed by way of a contract.
 Once the property is listed, the agent can attempt to sell the property or can influence the seller to allow another licensed agent to assist in the process of the sale of the aforementioned real estate.
-The selling agent has a responsibility of negotiating the best possible price and terms for the seller.• Buyer’s agent
+The selling agent has the responsibility of negotiating the best possible price and terms for the seller.

-– an agent has a fiduciary responsibility to the buyer.
-With this relationship, the buying agent has an obligation to negotiate the best possible price and terms for a purchase on behalf of the buyer.
-Although it is negotiated, the buying agent’s fee can be paid either by the buyer or the seller of the real estate in question.• Subagent
+• Buyer’s agent – an agent has a fiduciary responsibility to the buyer.
+With this relationship, the buying agent has an obligation to negotiate the best possible price and terms for purchase on behalf of the buyer.
+Although it is negotiated, the buying agent’s fee can be paid either by the buyer or the seller of the real estate in question.

-– this type of relationship is synonymous with appointed agency.
+• Designated agent – this type of relationship is synonymous with an appointed agency.
 This is a practice that allows the managing broker to decide upon which licensees in their firm will act as agents for the seller and for the buyer without either licensee being considered a dual agent.
 These agents give their clients full representation and fiduciary duties.
 To use this type of agency, it must be permitted in the state in which you reside.
-State laws vary.• Nonagency relationship
+State laws vary.

-– this relationship is synonymous with being called a transaction broker and in some cases a facilitator.
-Some states do permit this type of nonagency relationship, however, they do vary dependent upon the state in which the relationship is applicable.
-In general, when this relationship is established, the fiduciary duties are less than complete, but most states do allow this type of relationship to exist although the licensee does owe all of their fiduciary duties to the customer.• Agency by ratification
+• Nonagency relationship – this relationship is synonymous with being called a transaction broker and in some cases a facilitator.
+Some states do permit this type of nonagency relationship, however, they do vary depending upon the state in which the relationship is applicable.
+In general, when this relationship is established, the fiduciary duties are less than complete, but most states do allow this type of relationship to exist although the licensee does owe all of their fiduciary duties to the customer.

 Can an agency relationship be created by estoppel?